 |+49 631 93038529|

 I am a research group leader at the Max Planck Institute for Software Systems in Kaiserslautern and teach at the University of Kaiserslautern (see below a list of course I offer).
-Moreover, I am principal investigator in various research projects:
+Moreover, I am principal investigator in several research projects.

 My research interests broadly lie in the intersection of machine learning and formal methods.
 I am especially interested in combining inductive techniques from the area of machine learning and symbolic techniques from the area of logic.
 The goal of my group is to build automated tools for the design, the construction, and the analysis of intelligent systems.

 My group is working on a number of topics, including: